First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes

 The violin features shown in Figs.~\ref{fig:1stOPT_trapeze} and \ref{fig:1stOPT_trapeze_join} are obtained with the free-spectrum approach described in \cite{Chalumeau:2021fpz}.
 We do not repeat this analysis and instead take the data directly from \href{https://zenodo.org/record/8060824}{NG15} and \href{https://zenodo.org/record/5787557}{IPTA2}.

 Our study encompasses two types of analyses.
 The first, a detection analysis, identifies the region of parameter space in which GWs from 1stOPT can account for the common-spectrum process in the datasets.
 Here, we use a uniform prior on the logarithm of each parameter and adopt a prior on $\beta/H$ due to the BBN bound and - when mentioned - PBH overproduction.
 The second, an lower-limit analysis, seeks to constrain the rate of completion of the phase transition $\beta/H$.
 There, we use a uniform prior on $H/\beta$ instead of $\log_{10}(\beta/H)$ as described in \cite{Romano:2016dpx,Taylor:2021yjx}.
+We made the conservative choice to not include the GW spectrum from SMBH in the lower-limit analysis, see the related discussion in \cite{Dandoy:2023jot}.
 All prior choices are given in Tab.~\ref{tab:priors}.

 \underline{BBN prior.} --- As a sub-component of the total energy density of the universe, the latent heat $\Delta V$ can impact the expansion rate of the universe which is strongly constrained by BBN and CMB.
 Its effect can be encoded in the effective number of extra neutrino relics